JawThrow/ICSPCodec/README.md

 Currently, Vectorization Mode is temporarily not supported.
 I will be working on improvements for stability and scalability.
 If you want to see the previous source, please refer to the 53deac7 previous commit.

 ### Multi-thread Mode
-ICSP Codec only support closed gop structure.
-A encoding thread Each gop sturcture
+ICSP Codec only support closed gop structure(P frame can only reference previous frame that is belong to same gop).
+YUV sequence is divided into gop units.
+Gop becomes a job and is stored in the queue, and the encoding thread takes each job out of the queue and proceeds with encoding.
 <img width="881" alt="image" src="https://user-images.githubusercontent.com/36951642/130348438-3f1ba364-c6a2-43a2-970f-4f2c54b014df.png">

 Fig. 13 multi-thread structure of ICSP codec